ccincotti3/javascript-concepts/docs/var-vs-let.md

 So `myVar` is returns `undefined` and `myLet`  is `FirstLet`.

-Putting our thinking caps on, the last time we saw `myVar` as `undefined`, we understood that it had to do something with the Creation Phase' and the hoisting of the variable...
+Putting our thinking caps on, the last time we saw `myVar` as `undefined`, we understood that it had to do something with the Creation Phase' and the hoisting of the variable to the top of the function...
 OK.
 So I think we can convince ourselves that that same phenomenon happened here.

 But that doesn't explain `myLet`.
 It looks like it inherited the `let` keyword from the global scope, and did not change at all when it was reassigned within that block.
 That's worth repeating one more time: it did not change at all when it was reassigned.
 Within.
 That.
 Block.